Zum Hauptinhalt springen

 Multi-Party and Multi-Contract Construction Arbitrations has a clear, practical approach to multi-party arbitration in the construction sector.
 It is essential to lawyers advising on transactional construction law, construction disputes, and arbitration; arbitrators and judges; and arbitral institutions.

-Dr Dimitar Kondev is a Senior Associate at White & Case LLP in Paris and a Lecturer in International Construction Law at the Aarhus University, Denmark.
+Dr Dimitar Kondev is a Counsel at White & Case LLP in Paris and a Lecturer in International Construction Law at the Aarhus University, Denmark.
 He has over 15 years of experience in advising clients on the drafting and negotiation of construction contracts and representing them in adjudication and arbitration proceedings on construction disputes arising out of large-scale construction projects.
 Kondev has advised FIDIC on the preparation of a number of its contract forms.
 He is the current principal drafter of the FIDIC Bronze Book and a member of FIDIC Task Group 22 for the preparation of an EPCM form of contract.
 Dr Kondev has been selected by Who's Who Legal (now Lexology Index) as being among the highest-ranked construction lawyers.

 1: Introduction